-Numerous studies illustrated the importance of family and friend relationships on students academic achievement regardless of race and gender[9][10][2].
-First, we will focus on research around the importance of family, and next we will discuss the peer impact on students academic performance specifically in STEM related fields.
-Family is one of the most important environments in which children can raise their self-consciousness [11].
-According to the Sanders [12] students get positive influence indirectly from the cumulation of factors including teacher and parent on their academic achievement.
-In addition, Muller [13] found parents' education, parents' employment status and family income level have a relationship with students academic success [13].
-Breakwell found that student positive attitudes towards science was positively associated with having parents who supported science [14]; furthermore, Ing found different parental motivational practices influence students occupational pursuit in STEM fields [15].
+Numerous studies illustrated the importance of family and friend relationships on students' academic achievement regardless of race and gender [9][10][2].
+First, we will focus on research around the importance of family, and next we will discuss the peer impact on students' academic performance specifically in STEM related fields.

+Family is one of the most important environments in which children can raise their selfconsciousness [11].
+According to Sanders [12] students get positive influence indirectly from the cumulation of factors including teacher and parent on their academic achievement.
+In addition, Muller [13] found parents' education, parents' employment status and family income level have a relationship to students' academic success [13].
+Breakwell found that student positive attitudes towards science was positively associated with having parents who supported science [14]; furthermore, Ing found different parental motivational practices influence students' occupational pursuit in STEM fields [15].
 However, one of the most important factors to take into consideration is the parents' expectations.
-According to the literature, parents' expectations differ from their children's gender identities, and they expect higher math and science grades from their boys rather than girls [11].
+According to the literature, parents' expectations differ from their children's gender identities, and they expect higher math and science grades from their boys compared to girls [11].
 So, we can conclude families have an important role on students' academic accomplishments, precisely on girls who want to pursue STEM fields.

 Also, "friendships play a critical role in structuring the human life course" [16].
-Friends have an important role both as encouraging and discouraging factors through the academic achievement of the students [17].
+Friends have an important role both as encouraging and discouraging factors for the academic achievement of students [17].
 A study from Zimmerman focused on peer effects in academic outcomes based on SAT scores.
-In his research, he found that students who were impacted most from their peers were the ones categorized in middle of the SAT distribution, and the least effected students are whom in the top of SAT distribution [18].
-According to a recent research study on the race gaps in SAT scores; Black, and Hispanic students scores are significantly below and towards the bottom of the distribution in compare to the White and Asian students.
-While Asian students categorized at the top and White students have the second place [19].
+In his research, he found that students who were impacted most from their peers were the ones categorized in the middle of the SAT distribution, and the least effected students are those in the top of SAT distribution [18].
+According to a recent research study on race gaps in SAT scores; Black, and Hispanic student scores are significantly below and towards the bottom of the distribution compared to White and Asian students.
+Asian students were categorized at the top and White students have the second place [19].
 Therefore, from these studies we can conclude that White students are experiencing the most impact from their peers among all racial groups.